 During calendar year 2020, the City received 26 applications for ADUs, reflecting a significant increase in development interest since adoption of the new ordinance.
-Of these 26 applications, twelve had been issued building permits by year end, with an additional ten ADU building permits issued in the first eight months of 2021.
+Of these 26 applications, twelve had been issued building permits by year end, with an additional 17 ADU building permits issued in 2021.